 In the accounts in the book of Tobit summary, Raphael told Tobias to pray in his room and to fast.
 Through the intercession of the Holy Archangel Raphael, in the guise of one Azariah, old Raguel sees his married daughter, Sarah gains a faithful husband, Tobias takes for himself a God-fearing woman, and Tobit regains his sight.

-When old Tobit wanted to repay Azariah for his trouble, he showed his true faith, saying: I am Raphael, one of the seven Holy Angels, who lifts the prayers of the saints and exalts them before the glory of the Holy One.
+When old Tobit wanted to repay Azariah for his trouble, he showed his steadfast faith, saying: I am Raphael, one of the seven Holy Angels, who lifts the prayers of the saints and exalts them before the glory of the Holy One.
 Fear not.
-Also the peace you shall have!
+Also, the peace you shall have!
 Bless God forever!
 For I am not come by my own will, but by the will of our God, therefore bless him also forever.

 How long was Tobit blind?